prasadhcms/geminicli-anyllm/docs/cli/index.md

-# Gemini CLI
+# Gemini CLI with Multi-LLM Support

-Within Gemini CLI, `packages/cli` is the frontend for users to send and receive prompts with the Gemini AI model and its associated tools.
-For a general overview of Gemini CLI, see the [main documentation page](../index.md).
+This is a fork of the original Gemini CLI that adds support for multiple LLM providers.
+Within this CLI, `packages/cli` is the frontend for users to send and receive prompts with various LLM providers and their associated tools.
+For a general overview of the CLI, see the [main documentation page](../index.md).

+Supported providers include:
+- Google Gemini (original functionality)
+- OpenAI
+- OpenRouter
+- Anthropic (via compatible endpoints)
+- Local LLMs with OpenAI-compatible endpoints

 ## Navigating this section